Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 7/17/2024
 I was able to get the ground working going for a submission and my intial idea is to either have a dynamiclly inserted form or make the verify page one with the sucess page since they are online a message changing and the form will be there, This will also enable me to get the form pages id and save it quickly.
 I also have time zones implemented.
 I am hoping once i get this process down I can start the switch jobs process next.

+7/18/2024
+finished the connection for the first timecard subbmitt waiting to meet with sean on setting up the backend and looking for ways to implement the server action.
+I also add our real data to be able to start test casinf it when the data is submitting t the db each and everyday.
+I will now look into updating the timecards of employee via managers tools.